 You should be able to wholeheartedly rely on the information provided by your accounting system.
 If you’re not, it could be time for a change.
 But first, consider this: your accounting system is only as good as the data going into it.
 Before you seek out a new system, give your internal processes a thorough review.

 One final thought: Like any software, your accounting system won’t solve problems by itself.
 As a tool in your business-owner tool belt, it needs to be wielded properly.
 As you weigh a change in your accounting system, make sure you have the right people involved—and the right buy-in from your staff.
-Don’t hesitate to give us a call if you have questions or would like guidance as you navigate this important decision.
+Don’t hesitate to give our accounting firm a call if you have questions or would like guidance as you navigate this important decision.